Leonids

-The meteoroids left by the comet are organized in trails in orbits similar tothough different fromthat of the comet.
+The meteoroids left by the comet are organized in trails in orbits similar to–though different from–that of the comet.
 They are differentially disturbed by the planets, in particular Jupiter, and to a lesser extent by radiation pressure from the Sun – the Poynting–Robertson effect and the Yarkovsky effect.
 These trails of meteoroids cause meteor showers when Earth encounters them.
 Old trails are spatially not dense and compose the meteor shower with a few meteors per minute.
 In the case of the Leonids, that tends to peak around 18 November, but some are spread through several days on either side and the specific peak changes every year.
 Conversely, young trails are spatially very dense and the cause of meteor outbursts when the Earth enters one.